October 6, 2021, 12:46 pm

 There is so much to do in this spectacular city, and its airport has good international flight connections, so you can finish your tour here before flying back home.
 You can also arrive and depart from Cartagena, if you only wish to explore the Caribbean Coast.

 - Time to spend in Cartagena: Minimum 3 days, if you wish to have a bit of sun and beach you can spend 3 days in the old town and then spend 2 or 3 days in Islas del Rosario.

 Click here to see more details about Cartagena and the Caribbean Coast

 Santa Marta is the ideal place for those who like things a bit more rugged or are more adventurous.
 Also located on the Caribbean coast, Santa Marta is a great option if you are looking for more than just relaxing by the pool.

 From here, not only can you explore some amazing jungle-like beaches in nearby Tayrona Park, but you can also go on birding tours near Minca or hike through the jungle to the Lost City, the Colombian version of Machu Picchu.

 La Guajira is often overlooked because of its location.
 This is the northernmost point not only of Colombia, but of all of South America.
 It’s where the desert meets the ocean.
-It takes about 3 to 4 days to see the most beautiful parts of La Guajira and people usually visit the country for too short of a time to include it in their Colombian itinerary.
-If you are in the country for two weeks or more, then La Guajira comes highly recommended.
+It takes about 3 to 4 days to see the most beautiful parts of La Guajira.
+People usually visit the country for too short of a time to include it in their Colombian itinerary.
+If you are in the country for two weeks or more, then La Guajira is highly recommended.

-In this region, you will be met with stunning landscapes of bright orange desert sand clashing against the dark blue sea.
-This is truly barren land where electricity is shut off at 5 pm and visitors can enjoy simple pleasures and disconnect from technology.
-You will be met with many indigenous people, and eat all types of exotic local dishes such as goats, stingray, and lobster!
+In La Guajira, you will see stunning bright orange desert sand landscapes clashing against the dark blue sea.
+You will also meet many indigenous people and eat all types of exotic local dishes such as goats, stingrays, and lobster!

 Share with your traveller friends!